-Primary Responsibility: Public Safety Services Department Anticipated Timeline: Calendar Year 2025 for Investigation Anticipated Funding: General Fund Quantified Objectives: Report Regarding Investigation; Implemented Measures (if applicable)
+Primary Responsibility: Public Safety Services Department

+Anticipated Timeline: Calendar Year 2025 2024 for Investigation

+Quantified Objectives: Report Regarding Investigation;

+Implemented Measures (if applicable)

+Note: The investigation called for in this program is a necessary precursor to the potential identification of implementable measures and associated timelines.
+The report regarding investigation will provide greater specificity including, as applicable, clear commitments and milestones, and measurable outcomes.

 Note: Programs H-1.2.2 (pertaining to inclusionary housing), H-2.2.2 (pertaining to fee waivers or reductions for disability-related improvements), and H-2.2.3 (pertaining to financial assistance for home accessibility improvements) relate to affirmatively furthering fair housing by promoting housing supply, choices, and affordability, but are included under other priority issues in this element due to the manner in which this element is structured.
-Similarly, Program H-2.1.2 (pertaining to potential incentives for extended affordability covenants) relates to affirmatively furthering fair housing by protecting existing residents from displacement and Program H-2.3.1 (pertaining to proactive code enforcement) relates to affirmatively furthering fair housing by using placebased strategies to encourage community conservation and revitalization.
+Similarly, Program H-2.1.2 (pertaining to potential incentives for extended affordability covenants) relates to affirmatively furthering fair housing by protecting existing residents from displacement and Program H-2.3.1 (pertaining to proactive code enforcement) relates to affirmatively furthering fair housing by using place-based strategies to encourage community conservation and revitalization.